sanketgupta07/go-practice/README.md

     To run all the testcase files recursively `go test ./...`

 1. Multiple value return:
    Go has built-in support for multiple return values.
 This feature is used often in idiomatic Go, for example to return both result and error values from a function.

 2. Variadic function:
    Variadic functions can be called with any number of trailing arguments.
 For example, fmt.Println is a common variadic function.

 3. Closures: Go supports anonymous functions, which can form closures.
 Anonymous functions are useful when you want to define a function inline without having to name it.
    -- added go vet test for unreachable code in closures.go

 4. Recursion: Go support recusrion.

-    *   Factorial
+   - Factorial
-    *   Fibonacci
+   - Fibonacci

 5. Error: Added test error scenario

 6. Added Interface

+7. Goroutines